 If you need marriage rehab, start by communicating daily.
 Talk and listen, each of you.
 If you need counseling, get it!
 It’s an investment in your relational health, and any sacrifice in another area (financially or time-wise) is so worth it!

-You fully know your partner at “I do”.
+You fully know your partner when you get married.